Introduction#

 , bottom

-), they use logical directions: start, end, inline, and block.
+), they use flow-relative directions: start, end, inline, and block.

 With physical properties: